 - Care: Pinch the growing tips back to keep stevia compact and bushy.
 Stevia branches are brittle so be careful when weeding or working around the plant.
 Replant stevia each year for fresh, compact growth and flavorful leaves.

-- Pests and diseases: Stevia is generally not bothered by pests or diseases.
+- Stevia is generally not bothered by pests or diseases.

 How to Harvest Stevia

-- When to harvest: Harvest leaves for fresh use as soon as the plant 8 inches tall or tall.
+- When to harvest: Harvest leaves for fresh use as soon as the plant is 8 inches tall or tall.
 Harvest leaves in the morning when the plant is at its highest sugar content.
 Leaves will be less flavorful after the plant blooms.
-As frost approaches, harvest the whole plant before flowers buds open.
+As frost approaches, harvest the whole plant before the flower buds open.
 After the plant blooms leave will have a bitter aftertaste.

 - How to harvest: Harvest leaves with a snip or garden scissors.

 - Flavor and aroma: Stevia leaves have a sugary taste.
 They are 30 to 40 times sweeter than granulated sugar and have almost no calories.